tsackton/taelgar/Worldbuilding/Background/Divine Order.md

 As Hkar grew in power, the Mos Numena, usually called the Divine Way or just the Way, was established, worshiping the Eight Divines.
 This set of worship practices became the dominant in Hkar as well as all the descendant civilizations of that great power, starting with Drankor, and down to the modern civilizations that grew or were influenced by that great empire.
-The Way focuses worship on the Eight Divines, eight incorporeal gods known as: the Mother, the Father, the Night Queen, the Warlord, the Sibyl, the Wanderer, the Wyrdling, and the Wilding.
+The Way focuses worship on the Eight Divines, eight incorporeal gods known as: the Mother, the Father, the Night Queen, the Warlord, the [[The Sibyl|Sibyl]], the Wanderer, the Wyrdling, and the Wilding.
 These gods, old and grown strong with widespread and numerous followers, are among the most powerful of the incorporeal gods.